WHY DO I NEED A WILL?

 You do NOT need a will

-You do not mind leaving your heirs the expense of filing an Application for Determination of Heirship.
+If you do not mind leaving your heirs the expense of filing an Application for Determination of Heirship.

 You DO need a will

-You have real or personal property — including a community property interest — and your estate does not fall under one of the categories above.
+If you have real or personal property — including a community property interest — and your estate does not fall under one of the categories above.

-You want to choose who settles your affairs.
+If you want to choose who settles your affairs.

-You want to choose who receives specific property or a specific percentage of all or part of your property.
+If you want to choose who receives specific property or a specific percentage of all or part of your property.

-There are children not born to or adopted by both you and your current spouse.
+If there are children not born to or adopted by both you and your current spouse.

-You have created a trust which is to be partly or fully funded when you die.
+If you have created a trust which is to be partly or fully funded when you die.

-You have an heir or want to name a beneficiary who sometimes lives in or may move to a state or country with an inheritance tax.
+If you have an heir or want to name a beneficiary who sometimes lives in or may move to a state or country with an inheritance tax.

-You have property in a state or country with an estate or inheritance tax (and should hold that in a trust).
+If you have property in a state or country with an estate or inheritance tax (and should hold that in a trust).

-Whether or not you have a will
+Whether or not you have a Will

-Your debts must be paid.
 Debts owed you must be collected.
-Your property must be distributed.